eu-waliston/Wikipedia-Clone/README.md

-# Wikipedia-Clone
+# Wikipedia Clone
-A Wikipedia website inspiration using React.js, Express, MongoDB, Mongoose
+A Wikipedia website inspiration with:  React.js, Express, MongoDB, Mongoose

+Disclaimer:
+For Educational Purposes Only